Trump judge hints at summer trial in election interference case

 Judge Tanya Chutkan told lawyers on a separate case that she plans to be out of the country on vacation in early August, unless the Trump case is back on her plate.

-The only reason she would be in the U.S. is because, “I’m in trial in another matter that has not yet returned to my calendar.”
+The only reason she would be in the U.S. is because “I’m in trial in another matter that has not yet returned to my calendar,” she said.

 That was reference to the Trump election interference case.
 Special counsel Jack Smith filed four charges against the former president related to his effort to overturn the 2020 election.